Grains

 3

 If mold is visible, discard the entire loaf of bread.
-Do not attempt to cut off moldy spots as mold roots can spread invisibly throughout the bread.
+Do not attempt to cut off moldy spots as mold roots can spread invisibly.

 Related Items